zhuzhuor/cldict/README.md

     pip install cldict

-Or download the source code and install mannually:
+Or download the source code and install manually:

     python setup.py install